-Sync issues encountered in Spat Revolution when using the Local Audio Path workflow, can often be fixed when following some guidelines for routing order inside the DAW.
+Sync issues encountered in SPAT Revolution when using the Local Audio Path workflow can often be fixed when following some guidelines for routing order inside the DAW.
 Thanks to the various DAW templates, this is done for the users.

-Following are 4 examples of recommended practice with DAW routing, which should cover the main use cases.
-If your problems persist even after implementing these suggestions, don’t hesitate to drop us a line at Flux support.
+Following are four examples of recommended practice with DAW routing, which should cover the main use cases.
+If your problems persist even after implementing these suggestions, don’t hesitate to drop us a line at FLUX:: support.

-PLEASE NOTE: In the current version 1.1, the mixing of HARDWARE inputs and LOCAL AUDIO PATH Send inputs may report a sync loss, as Spat Revolution cannot guarantee correct sync in this scenario.
+PLEASE NOTE: The mixing of HARDWARE inputs and LOCAL AUDIO PATH may report a sync loss, as SPAT Revolution cannot guarantee correct sync in this scenario.
 Proceed with caution if this is unavoidable.
 This is not officially supported._

-In simple projects, when having a single return plugin on master track, you should not encounter any sync issue as long as each SEND track is routed to the master.
+In simple projects, when having a single return plug-in on a master track, you should not encounter any sync issue as long as each SEND track is routed to the master.

 Single RETURN on an AUX track

 Issues may happen when return is inserted on an AUX track.
-Make sure that each SEND track is routed to the AUX track (RETURN track) using AUX send (see example below).
+Make sure that each SEND track is routed to the AUX track (RETURN track).
+Here is an example using AUX send (see examples below).

-★ You might achieve the same by routing the track outputs to a buss
+★ You might achieve the same by routing the track outputs to the bus.

 Several RETURN on AUX tracks

-When you need several RETURN tracks (for example several rooms in Spat Revolution, and/or several outputs), you will have to route each SEND track to each RETURN track, using the same technique.
+When several RETURN tracks are needed (for example several rooms to render from SPAT Revolution, and/or several output stream formats), you will have to route each SEND track to each RETURN track, using the same technique.

-In larger projects, when you need to keep both the dry signal and the Spat RETURN signals independent (when the mix requires to switch easily from one to the other), add one AUX (pre-fader may be useful) per audio track to be sent to Spat, and insert the send plugins on these AUX tracks.
+The above best practice ensures as well that you keep both the dry signal and the SPAT RETURN signals independent (when the mix requires to switch easily from one to the other), add one object AUX track per audio track to be sent to SPAT, and insert the SEND plug-in on these object AUX tracks.

 This way, you keep the dry signal on the audio track’s output.

-Some users have experienced an issue where Spat SEND and RETURN plug-ins are not cleared from RAM when used with certain third-party DAW hosts (or seen after DAW crashes).
+Some users have experienced an issue where SPAT SEND and RETURN plug-ins are not cleared from the shared memory when used with certain third-party DAW hosts (or seen after DAW crashes).
 Although this should not happen and have been intensively improved in the latest releases of SPAT Revolution, a Clean Shared Memory option can fix some connection issues (ghost modules, duplicated modules, modules not connecting when opening session).
-This can sometimes be seen where SPAT Send and Return modules appear in the Spat setup graph editor, when there is no host software running in the background.
-It can cause problems, when a host with plugins is launched and more SEND and RETURN plug-ins appear to be doubled.
+This can sometimes be seen where SPAT Send and Return modules appear in the SPAT setup page when there is no DAW host software running in the background.
+It can cause problems, when a host with plug-ins is launched and more SEND and RETURN plug-ins appear to be doubled.

-Although rebooting the computer would fix this issue, the workaround if this is happening with your particular 3rd party software, is to invoke a special debug action in the Spat setup editor.
-It is called Clean Shared Memory.
-It is available by right-clicking anywhere in the background of the signal graph editor.
-A pop-up menu will appear with various options and shortcuts.
-Scroll to the bottom and choose Help/Clean Shared Memory
+Although rebooting the computer would fix this issue, the workaround if this is happening with your particular third-party software, is to invoke a special debug action called Clean Shared Memory.
+It is available by the Help menu Help/Clean Shared Memory